jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 - Respect my privacy: hosted on something I control and never mined for ads.
 - Support all my devices, bi-directionally and offline.
 - Cluster information based on content, tags, geolocation, connected people, conversations, source, and factors I'm not even aware of.
+- Notifications about changes to documents and webpages I've visited.
 - Allow a rough export of my research on a topic (like, a knowledge dump off everything I’ve consumed on pandas) with the ability to easily share it.

 Honorable Mentions: [Memex by Worldbrain.io](https://worldbrain.io/), [Alfred](https://www.alfredapp.com/), [Trove](https://trovenow.com/), [Local Native](https://localnative.app/), [ArchiveBox](https://github.com/pirate/ArchiveBox), [Raindrop](https://raindrop.io/)